Hereford Cathedral School: Traditions

 Every year pupils at the school run a cross-country race called the Hull Cup.
 The origins of this competition are said to be found with Hereford Cathedral organist Percy Hull who believed that the choristers at the time were in poor shape and so demanded that they take part in an annual run.

 Although there is no official school song, the de facto school anthem is the hymn Jerusalem (English Hymnal 656A).
-It has become a school legend that the singing of this hymn during an assembly in the Cathedral on Friday, 27 May 1983 was heard outside Marks and Spencers in High Town.
-The hymn is a popular choice in weddings, memorial services and funerals of Old Herefordians.

 House system

 Upon entry into the school every pupil is assigned a house.
 The houses are as follows:

 The four extant houses are: Langford (after Charles Langford, Dean of Hereford and benefactor 1607), Stuart (named after King Charles I, benefactor 1637), Somerset (named after Sarah Seymour, Duchess of Somerset, benefactor 1682) and Cornwall (named after Richard de Cornwaille, first known headmaster of Hereford Cathedral School, 1384).

 Before the abolition of boarding at the school, there were also separately named houses for boarders, namely: School House, Number 1 (Castle Street) and Old Deanery.
 In those days, Cornwall, Langford, Somerset and Stuart consisted entirely of day pupils.